Vicki Eberle, CPDT-KA, Owner/Trainer

 MY STORY

 In 2008 I welcomed a Maltese puppy named Mojo into my family (he’s the serious looking one on the right).
 My daughter was struggling with learning issues, and I was struggling to do everything I could to help her.
-I had hope that a dog would give her comfort, strength, companionship, and maybe she would gain confidence from training him.
+I had hope that a dog would give her comfort, strength, and companionship and maybe gain confidence from training him.
 Well, I learned far more than anyone.
 Mojo came from a local pet store and was bred with congenital defects.
 He was taken from his mother at too early an age and became overly attached to me.
-I learned firsthand how the lack of breeding regulations contribute to poor health and behavior problems within the pet industry.
+I learned firsthand how the lack of breeding regulations contribute to not only poor health but behavior problems.
 I began to volunteer with local groups to educate owners about the problems associated with buying from a pet store or irresponsible breeder.
 I also became a cat adoption coordinator for Ten Lives Club.
 I attended training classes with Mojo and realized how important responsible breeding and proper socialization is and the permanent affect these have on behavior even with training.
 It was then that I decided to pursue a career as a dog trainer.
 In 2012, with a determination to learn as much as possible, I began an online course through Animal Behavior College, which offers a nationally-recognized dog trainer certification program.
-I completed an externship with a local mentor trainer, Kim Sauer, and graduated with Honors and became a Certified Dog Trainer in October 2013.
+I completed an externship with a local mentor trainer, Kim Sauer of Sit n’ Stay Professional Dog Training, graduated with Honors and became a Certified Dog Trainer in October 2013.

 MY CREDENTIALS & EXPERIENCE